-Our LIGHT Program (Living Intervention and Guidance for Healthier Teens) consists of Student Assistance Counselors trained in specialty areas to work with students, parents, and staff at all GISD schools.
+Our Responsive Services Program consists of Student Assistance Counselors trained in specialty areas to work with students, parents, and staff at all GISD schools.

 Counselors use character education to teach young students valuable skills that help them interact and communicate with others, solve problems and make good decisions.
 They teach students about trustworthiness, respect, responsibility, fairness, caring and citizenship.

 Texas law requires that any person suspecting that a child has been abused or neglected must immediately make a report.
 If there is an emergency, call 911 and then call the DFPS Texas Abuse Hotline at 1-800-252-5400.
 You can also make a report online.
 If you need assistance, talk to your school counselor.